State Medical Plans

 For the TCP:

-Look for the Tier 1 ribbon for lower costs.
-Providers without the ribbon are Tier 2.
+Look for the Tier 1 icons for lower costs.
+Providers without the icon are Tier 2.
 Providers not listed are Tier 3.

 For the HDHP:

-Look for the Total Care icon.
+Look for the Total Care or Premium Care icons.
 These providers can result in lower coinsurance costs.

 two blue hearts side by side